VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ## Install new language servers

+### Manual install

+You can find the instruction for each language server in lspconfig's documentation: [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

+### Via command

-If you have `mason.nvim` available then you can use the command `:LspInstall` to get a list of language servers available for the current file type.
-You'll also be able to use the function [.ensure_installed()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#ensure_installedlist) to install a list of servers automatically.
+If you have [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) installed you can use the command `:LspInstall` to install a language server.
+If you call this command while you are in a file it'll suggest a list of language server based on the type of that file.

+### Automatic installs

+If you have [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) installed you can use the function [.ensure_installed()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#ensure_installedlist) to list the language servers you want to install with mason.nvim.

+The names of the servers must be in [this list](https://github.com/williamboman/mason-lspconfig.nvim#available-lsp-servers).

 ```lua
 local lsp = require('lsp-zero').preset({